When to quarantine after COVID-19 exposure, even if you’re vaccinated

-(WJW) – The CDC has updated its guidance on quarantining after exposure to COVID-19.
+(WJW) – The Centers for Disease Control and Prevention has updated its guidance on quarantining after exposure to COVID-19 with separate recommendations for vaccinated and unvaccinated people.

-The purpose is to separate people who have the disease from people who do not to prevent further transmission.
+The guidelines are crucial for businesses, schools and municipalities that are trying to safely return to some version of normality.
+The CDC has provided a series of steps to help people decide what to do after being exposed to the virus.

 If you’re fully vaccinated

-You should isolate for 10 days if you get a positive test result.

-You are considered fully vaccinated 2 weeks after your 2-dose shot of Pfizer or Moderna or your single-dose shot of Johnson & Johnson.
+You are considered fully vaccinated two weeks after your two-dose shot of Pfizer or Moderna or your single-dose shot of Johnson & Johnson.

 If you are not vaccinated